tregubovav-dev/TaurusTLS/README.md

 - Berlin (Delphi 10.1)
 - Seattle (Delphi 10)

-You may build packages for older versions of RAD Studio but you will need to make your own packages.
+You may make packages for older versions of RAD Studio.

 ### For Indy Included with Delphi